gabepoissant/used-car-database-design/README.md

 ---

 ### Repository structure:
+- /docs: detailed explanations of all steps taken in the database design
+- /sql: all SQL used in the database design
+- /diagrams: contains conceptual, logical and physical diagrams
 - /data: contains a sample of the dataset used
-- /diagrams: contains conceptual, logical and physical diagrams
-- **/docs:** detailed explanations of all steps taken in the database design
 - /img: various screenshots
-- **/sql:** all SQL used in the database design

 ---